StarCodes2/alx-backend-storage/0x00-MySQL_Advanced/README.md

 - **7-average_score.sql**: SQL script that creates a stored procedure ComputeAverageScoreForUser that computes and store the average score for a student.
 - **8-index_my_names.sql**: SQL script that creates an index idx_name_first on the table names and the first letter of name.
 - **9-index_name_score.sql**: SQL script that creates an index idx_name_first_score on the table names and the first letter of name and the score.
+- **10-div.sql**: SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0.